valohai/dl4j-nlp-cuda-example/README.md

 ### Advanced installation and setup

-To be able to run the apps and tasks we will cover in this project we would need to have the below installed and configured on our local machine (how to do each one of these are outside the scope of the project, although links to resources are provided):
+To be able to run the apps and tasks we will cover in this project on your local machine (in addition to using the Valohai platform) we would need to have the below installed and configured on your local machine (how to do each one of these are outside the scope of the project, although links to resources are provided):

-- Docker CE 19.03.2 or higher
+**_Build and run app on local machine_**
+- Git
 - Python 2.7 or Python 3.4 or higher
 - GraalVM CE 19.2.1 or higher (download from [https://github.com/oracle/graal/releases]())
 - Maven 3.6.0 or higher

+**_Build and run app inside a docker container_**
+- Docker CE 19.03.2 or higher

+**_Do the above and make use of GPUs - CUDA, cuDNN, etc._**
 - Nvidia, CUDA 10.1 and cuDNN (7.0) drivers version (Linux and Windows machines only, support for MacOS is unavailable) (see [Resources](#resoures) at the bottom of this post for download and installation details)

-- [Valohai CLI](https://docs.valohai.com/tutorials/quick-start-cli.html?highlight=cli) - it’s easy to install and get started with the CLI tool, see [Command-line Usage](https://docs.valohai.com/valohai-cli/index.html?highlight=cli).
+#### Valohai CLI installation and Valohai project setup

 - Ensure you have opened an account on [https://valohai.com](), see [https://app.valohai.com/accounts/signup/]()

-#### Valohai configuration and setup
+- [Install Valohai CLI](https://docs.valohai.com/tutorials/quick-start-cli.html?highlight=cli) - it’s easy to install and get started with the CLI tool, see [Command-line Usage](https://docs.valohai.com/valohai-cli/index.html?highlight=cli).

 After install the [Valohai CLI](https://docs.valohai.com/valohai-cli/index.html?highlight=cli), we will have to do the below: